softlayer/terraform-provider-softlayer/docs/resources/softlayer_file_storage.md

     * The amount of storage capacity to allocate in gigabytes.
     * **Required**
 * `iops` | *float*
     * Specifies IOPS value for the storage.
-Please find available values for endurnace storage in the [link](https://knowledgelayer.softlayer.com/learning/introduction-endurance-storage).
+Please find available values for endurance storage in the [link](https://knowledgelayer.softlayer.com/learning/introduction-endurance-storage).
     * **Required**
 * `snapshot_capacity` | *int*
     * The amount of snapshot capacity to allocate in gigabytes.
 Only `Endurance` storage supports snapshot.